-Here’s a youth pastor who thinks that the problem is that young people are “illiterate” and that’s why they’re leaving–that link is especially useful because it lists a variety of books and studies, all of which paint a downright dramatic picture of a church that is greying in place.
+Here’s a youth pastor who thinks that the problem is that young people are “illiterate” and that’s why they’re leaving.
+That link is especially useful because it lists a variety of books and studies, all of which paint a downright dramatic picture of a church that slowly ages in place.

 It must be hard to be Christian parents in this climate and know anything about these statistics.
 For what it’s worth, I sympathize.
-Given the demonization done of ex-Christians and atheists, given how little most folks–especially fundagelical parents–know about either group, given how poorly most Christian denominations understand real love, I can totally get why parents might worry about the state of their kids’ spiritual health.
+Given how many Christians demonize and vilify ex-Christians and atheists, and given how little most folks–especially fundagelical parents–know about either group, and most of all given how poorly most Christian denominations understand real love, I can totally get why parents might worry about the state of their kids’ spiritual health.
 It’s misplaced, but it’s still there.

 As you can also imagine, those resources range in value from “useless” to “guaranteed to backfire in the most hilariously catastrophic manner possible.”

 Everything is Better in Lists.

 Take this bit of wankery seen in the wild a few months ago that tells us all about “3 Common Traits of Youths Who Don’t Leave the Church.”
 Are you already wondering what Brian Orme those traits might be?
 Well, here they are: